durgeshM-ai/Profitable-App-Profiles/README.md

 # Data Science Portfolio using Jupyter Notebooks
 This repository contains data science projects published in the form of iPython Notebooks.

-_Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._
+_Note: Data can be accessed under data directory._

 ## Contents